IdeasClinicUWaterloo/InnovationChallange_Guides/Dashboard/GUIDE.md

 ## 4. Sensor Setup

 Use the resources under each sensor type to learn more about how the sensor works, what libraries are needed, and how to connect it to your arduino.
-#### Test Code
 For the test codes provided for each sensor, open a blank Arduino IDE tab to copy and paste to code into.

-#### Serial Monitor
-The Serial Monitor will display the code outputs.
-This can be opened by clicking on the magnifying glass icon in the top right-hand corner of the screen.

-#### Baud Rate
-Each test code runs a setup function to initialize the code settings, Serial.begin() initializes the Serial Monitor baud rate.
-Whatever number is initialized in the Setup() function must match the baud rate value in the Serial Monitor.

 ***
 ### **Accelerometer**